 USI: Do you think there was anything that could’ve been done to prevent this?

 McGrady: Politics is about relationships.
 A large number of my colleagues obviously didn’t view the tax credits as valuable enough to keep in place.
-If you could go back two or three years, my push would’ve been to have the supporters of the tax credits, be it solar, wind, or other renewables, spend more time building relationships with my colleagues and getting them out and showing them what was being done on the ground.
+If you could go back two or three years, my push would’ve been to have the supporters of the tax credits, be they solar, wind, or other renewables, spend more time building relationships with my colleagues and getting them out and showing them what was being done on the ground.
 I think there was some amount of misinformation about the tax credits and how they were being used.

 USI: Why solar?